How to set up a call centre

 I don’t intend to go into the full process here as there are plenty of resources on the market and internet that provide guidelines for how to do it.
 I will, however, make one proviso.

-Let your existing staff know what’s happening and that it’s being done for their benefit.
-I know from experience that the first thing that goes through an agent’s head is “What am I doing wrong?”
+I know from experience that the first thing that goes through an advisor’s head is “What am I doing wrong?”
 They know that there are problems from the nature of the work discussed above, and the presence of what can look like a witch-hunting team can drop morale even more.
-The second thing to go through an agent’s mind will be “My job’s on the line.”
-Closely followed by “They’re going to make us work harder.”
-Let them know that it’s for their benefit, solicit their feedback and, above all else, be as minimally intrusive as possible.

 Just to keep you on your toes.
 Looking at the points above and taking them in a totally different order from the way they are presented.

-Does the process ‘bog down’ at any point?
+Does the Process ‘Bog Down’ at any Point?

 This is fairly simple to understand.
-Is there a reason a customer ALWAYS has to be transferred to another agent/department or be called back?
+Is there a reason a customer ALWAYS has to be transferred to another advisor/department or be called back?
 Is there one change you can make that will simplify the process?

-Understanding your call flow is the most fundamental piece of information you can have.
-Whilst there are plenty of call-flow and workforce management software packages available, these are probably not required in the first instance.
-As part of the process, call flow should be mapped and compared to existing staffing levels at any given time of the day.
+Understanding your call-flow is the most fundamental piece of information you can have.
+While there are plenty of call-flow and workforce management software packages available, these are probably not required in the first instance.

-The graph below indicates call abandonment based on an agent being able to handle four calls in a half-hour period.
 It takes lunch breaks into account but not any other breaks, and assumes calls arrive at a constant rate.
-Whilst we know this is not true, for the purposes of illustration it’s a good enough model.
+Whilst we know this is not true, for the purposes of illustration, it’s a good enough model.

 The graph below indicates what happens when you move the staffing levels by 1 in peaks and troughs.

-By making a minor adjustment to scheduling or calling an extra person onto the phones the abandoned call rate has dropped from 26 to 4, at the cost of moving 1½ man hours from the back of the day to the front and 2 extra fill-in periods equalling 2 man hours.
-As I’ve said, a generalisation with even distribution so not quite ‘real word’, but good enough for demonstration.
+By making a minor adjustment to scheduling or calling an extra person onto the phones, the abandoned call rate has dropped from 26 to 4.
+This is at the cost of moving one and a half man hours from the back of the day to the front and 2 extra fill-in periods equalling 2 man hours.

 The two graphs were produced using the data table below.